 This development sub-area currently has a concentration of commercial uses, mostly due to accessibility from I-285.
 The Ravinia complex on the north side of I-285 includes an upscale hotel (Crown Plaza) and two high-rise office towers surrounded by undeveloped land.
 The parcels north of Ravinia are a part of the Perimeter Center East commercial properties, owned by Equity Office Properties.
-These buildings vary from low-density offices built in the 1970s (such as 77 Perimeter Center West) to high-rise buildings (including the former Philips regional headquarters) fronting I-285.
+These buildings vary from low-density offices built in the 1970s (such as 77 Perimeter Center West) to high-rise buildings (including the former Philips regional headquarters)

+fronting I-285.
 The City envisions continuing commercial development along with encouraging compatible residential uses to balance office expansion.

-As described in the LCI 2005 Update Notable, the interchange at Ashford Dunwoody Road is one of the major transportation bottle-neck locations in the Perimeter area.
+As described in the LCI 2005 Update, the interchange at Ashford Dunwoody Road is one of the major transportation bottle-neck locations in the Perimeter area.
 Current road patterns require all of the traffic on Ravinia Drive and Perimeter Center East to converge on to Ashford Dunwoody Road.
 Given the commercial nature of the developments on both these roads, morning and afternoon rush hour times create huge congestion issues south of Perimeter Center West.
 Similar issues are created south of I-285 at Ashford Dunwoody Road, where vehicular traffic from offices at Perimeter Summit and Lake Hearn backs up during peak hours.
 The recent interchange improvements at Ashford Dunwoody Road are aimed at reducing congestion on Ashford Dunwoody Road, on both sides of I-285.

-Additionally, the PCIDs completed the Perimeter Center Parkway Bridge (flyover) in 2007.
+Additionally, the PCIDs PCIDs completed the Perimeter Center Parkway Bridge (flyover) in 2007.
 This bridge provides much needed vehicular, pedestrian and bicycle accessibility connecting the Dunwoody MARTA Station to Perimeter Summit.
 The parkway improvements were achieved through a collaborative partnership between the Atlanta Regional Commission's Livable Centers Initiative, Georgia's Fast Forward bond program and DeKalb County.

-The City also envisions realizing the LG goal of expanding the open space from the trails behind the Ravinia Towers to additional areas when Ravinia is further developed in the future.
+The City also envisions realizing the LCI goal of expanding the open space from the trails behind the Ravinia Towers to additional areas when Ravinia is further developed in the future.
 A public plaza would also be appropriate at Perimeter Summit, to serve the large number of residents and employees that will be using the complex.
 Public art such as sculptures or fountains could enhance these open spaces.
-This would anticipate a conversion of excess parking (Wal-Mart) into usable pocket parks.
-A pocket park is defined as a small area - 2,500 sq. ft to 1 acre - of open space for active or passive recreation within a development.
+This would anticipate a conversion

-In 2009, the PCIDs broke ground on the nearly \$18 million half-diamond interchange at Hammond Drive and GA 400.
+In 2009, the PCIDs PCIDs broke ground on the nearly \$18 million halfdiamond interchange at Hammond Drive and GA 400.

-Construction will include building entrance and exit ramps from Hammond Drive to GA 400 and replace the four-lane Hammond overpass with a nine-lane, higher bridge to meet current and future traffic volumes.
+Construction will include building entrance and exit ramps from Hammond Drive to GA 400 and replace four-lane the Hammond overpass with a nine-lane, higher bridge to meet current and future traffic volumes.
 This will provide alternative access to the area.
 The project had been planned for more than 15 years.